 While your turkey is out of the oven and resting, it is time to make your gravy!
 Gravy is a staple at any Thanksgiving celebration and is poured over nearly everything on the plate!
 This classic pan gravy is the perfect compliment to the herb butter roasted turkey.

-I hope you and your family have a wonderful Thanksgiving and holiday season and that you love this Herb Butter Roasted Turkey with Classic Pan Gravy!
+I hope you and your family have a wonderful Thanksgiving and holiday season and that you love this Herb Roasted Turkey with Classic Pan Gravy!
 Check out my Southern Sweet Potato Casserole for an awesome Thanksgiving side!

 Shop This Recipe: